finos/common-domain-model/documentation/source/contribution.rst

 Downstream dependencies
 """""""""""""""""""""""

-The CDM has a number of dependent projects that are required for the CDM to be successfully distributed.
+The CDM has a number of dependent projects that are required for the model to be successfully distributed.
 It is possible that model changes may cause these downstream projects to fail.
 The Maintainer will need to test and, if necessary, update those before the changes can be released.

 - **Translate**: The regression tests in this project compare the contributed model against the expected number of mapping, validation and qualification results.
 Due to the contributed model changes, it is likely that there will be expectation mismatches that cause this build to fail.
 - **CDM Portal**: compile and test.